Open-Turing-Project/TuringDocs/markdown/array.md

 **array** _indexType_ { , _indexType_ } **of** _typeSpec_

 ## Description
 An array consists of a number of elements.
 The _typeSpec_ gives the type of these elements.
-There is one element for each item in the (combinations of) range-  of the _indexType- _.
+There is one element for each item in the (combinations of) range(s) of the _indexType(s)_.
 In the following example, the array called _marks_ consists of 100 elements, each of which is an integer.

 ## Example